High-Yield Borrower Dependent Notes

 There are plenty of ways to earn passive income.
 And like any investment, real estate comes with risk, pros, and cons.
 But in the last two decades, only returns from investing in private real estate have performed better than equities on a risk-adjusted and absolute basis.

-One of the key benefits of investing in real estate is that even in an economic downturn, the asset is tangible and still holds value.
+One of the key benefits of real estate investments is that even in an economic downturn, the asset is tangible and still holds value.
 Moreover, real estate prices/values have historically surpassed inflation rates.
-Additional benefits from real estate investing include:

 Compare Our Investment Offerings